alayo05/absolute/README.md

 # Absolute - start masternode easy
-With this script you can easily start the Absolute 0.12.2.3a masternode (https://absolutecoin.io/).
+With this script you can start the masternode of Absolute 0.12.2.3a easily, it is already with Sentinel version (V1.2) (https://absolutecoin.io/).

 Steps: